Keshia Chanté

 Keshia Chanté Harper (born June 16, 1988) is a Canadian singer-songwriter, television host, actress and entrepreneur.

 She has served as a judge on the international music competition series The World's Best, hosted The Legacy Awards, been an on-air reporter and host for Entertainment Tonight Canada, and is listed as an International Voter for the Golden Globe Awards.

-Chanté has appeared on, or hosted, several television programs including the BET Awards, Paramount’s Peak of the Week, hosted BB Rewind, the official after show of season 22 of Big Brother on CBS, and Battle of the Blades.
+Chanté has appeared on, or hosted, several television programs including the BET Awards, Paramount's Peak of the Week, hosted BB Rewind, the official after show of season 22 of Big Brother on CBS, and Battle of the Blades.
 She has also participated in community and charitable initiatives, including hosting We Day and supporting campaigns focused on mental health awareness.
 In 2022, she founded the hair care brand KHAIR.

 In 2014, she received a star on the Brampton Arts Walk of Fame for her contributions to Canadian entertainment.

 Early life

 Keshia Chanté Harper was born and raised in Ottawa, Ontario, and spent summers with her grandparents in Hinesville, Georgia.
-Her father is of Afro-Trinidadian descent and her mother is of Puerto Rican and Portuguese descent.
+Her father is of Afro-Trinidadian descent and her mother is of Portuguese descent.

 She moved to the Greater Toronto Area as a teenager and graduated from Fletcher's Meadow Secondary School in 2006.